centreon/centreon-documentation/versioned_docs/version-23.10/getting-started/create-graphical-view.md

 ## Create a geographical view

-If your IT is geographically spread over a city, country or even the world, you may want to visualize it in the most appropriate way to get insights on your IT infrastruture status.
+If your IT is geographically spread over a city, country or even the world, you may want to view it in the most appropriate way to obtain insights into the status of your IT infrastructure.

-This can be done easily by using the **GeoView**.
-The only prerequisite is to have defined Geo-coordinates parameters on your hosts (which can be consulted and modified in the **Configuration > Hosts > Hosts** and **Host Extended Infos** tab).
+This is easy to do using the **GeoView**.
+The only prerequisite is to have defined Geo-coordinate parameters on your hosts (which can be consulted and modified in the **Configuration > Hosts > Hosts** and **Host Extended Infos** tab).

-To create a **GeoView**, go to **Monitoring > Map** and click on the "+" that appears on the **Geographic view** line.
+To create a **GeoView**, go to **Monitoring > Map** and click the "+" that appears on the **Geographic view** line.
 If you do not see the "+", it means you do not have enough privileges on Centreon.